Most inspirational older adults

 Pole vault is one of Flo Meiler’s most popular events and she is the US and world record holder in the 75-79 and 80-84 age brackets.

 Fyodor Konyukhov is not only known for his art but also the various daring stunts he has attempted, which include sailing, rowing, ballooning and dog sledging.
 In 2016 he became the second person to navigate the world in a balloon and set a new record-breaking time.
 It is also believed that Konyukhov is to be the only person to have reached the four most extreme points on the planets, these include the top of Mount Everest, the North Pole, the South Pole and the pole of inaccessibility in the Arctic Ocean.

 As an artist, he was accepted into the Union of Artists of the USSR in 1983 and at that point, he was one of the youngest members (at age 31) and is the creator of more than 3,000 paintings.
 To top everything off he is also an ordained priest of the Ukrainian Orthodox Church.

-Georgina Harwood is a South African Centenarian who celebrated her biggest birthday by jumping out of a plane, this was her third since her 92nd birthday, but that is not where her dare devil exploits end, swimming with sharks was planned for shortly after.
-Georgina told The Telegraph: “Her motto, she said, is: “Do it now!
+Georgina Harwood is a South African Centenarian who celebrated her biggest birthday by jumping out of a plane, this was her third since her 92nd birthday, but that is not where her daredevil exploits ended, swimming with sharks was planned shortly after.
+Georgina told The Telegraph: “Do it now!
 Whether it’s comfortable or uncomfortable, good or bad, relaxing or challenging – don’t delay.”

 Though many may not feel up to skydiving on any birthday, let alone their 100th, there is definitely a lot to be said for straying outside of the comfort zone.
 Henrik Edberg runs The Positivity Blog and has some great tips on stepping outside of your comfort zone just a little.